 Why is this medication prescribed?

 Molindone is used to treat the symptoms of schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions).
-Molindone is in a class of medications called conventional antipsychotics.
+Molindone is in a class of medications called conventional (typical) antipsychotics.
 It works by decreasing abnormal excitement in the brain.

 How should this medicine be used?